pydata/patsy/doc/formulas.rst

    mat1
    mat2

-This happens because Charlton is finding ways to avoid creating redundancy while coding each term.
+This happens because Patsy is finding ways to avoid creating redundancy while coding each term.
 To understand how this works, it's useful to draw some pictures.
-Charlton has two general strategies for coding a categorical factor with :math:`n` levels.
+Patsy has two general strategies for coding a categorical factor with :math:`n` levels.
 The first is to use a full-rank encoding with :math:`n` columns.
 Here are some pictures of this style of coding: